Tend and befriend: Cooperative breeding

-Tend-and-befriend is a critical, adaptive strategy that would have enhanced reproductive success among female cooperative breeders.
+Tend-and-befriend is a critical, adaptive strategy that is hypothesized to have enhanced reproductive success among female cooperative breeders.
 Cooperative breeders are group-living animals where infant and juvenile care from non-mother helpers are essential to offspring survival.
 Cooperative breeders include wolves, elephants, many nonhuman primates, and humans.
 Among all primates and most mammals, endocrinological and neural processes lead females to nurture infants, including unrelated infants, after being exposed long enough to infant signals.
 Non-mother female wolves and wild dogs sometimes begin lactating to nurse the alpha female's pups.

 Humans are born helpless and altricial, mature slowly, and depend on parental investment well into their young adult lives, and often even later.
 Humans have spent most of human evolution as hunter-gatherer foragers.
 Among foraging societies without modern birth control methods, women tend to give birth about every four years during their reproductive lifespan.
 When mothers give birth, they often have multiple dependent children in their care, who rely on adults for food and shelter for years.
 Such a reproductive strategy would not have been able to evolve if women did not have help from others.
-Allomothers (helpers who are not a child's mother) protect, provision, carry, and care for children.
-Allomothers are usually a child's aunts, uncles, fathers, grandmothers, siblings, and other women in the community.
+Allomothers (helpers who are not a child's mother) often protect, provision, carry, and care for children.
+Allomothers are usually a child's aunts, uncles, fathers, grandmothers, siblings, and other persons in the community.
 Even in modern Western societies, parents often rely on family members, friends, and babysitters to help care for children.
 Burkart, Hrdy, and Van Schaik (2009) argue that cooperative breeding in humans may have led to the evolution of psychological adaptations for greater prosociality, enhanced social cognition, and cognitive abilities for cooperative purposes, including willingness to share mental states and shared intentionality.
 These cognitive, prosocial processes brought on by cooperative breeding may have led to the emergence of culture and language.